JHLee0513/KLOCR/README.md

 Model weights for KLOCR and checkbox detection model can be downloaded here: https://drive.google.com/drive/folders/1pah84yNveLA9SJGGw-CFJpxQ1Ot5ARYx?usp=sharing

-After downloading, place them in the weights directory.
+Place the downloaded files in the `weights/` directory.

 ## Get Started